 - Sudden stiffening of back and neck, with arching of the back ( opisthotonos ; not very common)

 - A physical exam may show a stiff neck

-If your doctor thinks you may have a subarachnoid hemorrhage, a head CT scan (without contrast dye) should be done right away.
-In 5 - 10% of cases, the scan may be normal, especially if there has only been a small bleed.
-If the CT scan is normal, a lumbar puncture (spinal tap) must be performed.
+If your doctor thinks you have a subarachnoid hemorrhage, a head CT scan (without contrast dye) will be done right away.
+In some cases, the scan is normal, especially if there has only been a small bleed.
+If the CT scan is normal, a lumbar puncture ( spinal tap ) may be done.

 Other tests that may be done include:

 - Cerebral angiography of blood vessels of the brain

 - Transcranial Doppler ultrasound, to look at blood flow in the arteries of the brain

 - Magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA) (occasionally)